Aayudham (2005 film): Plot

 Siva is admitted to a medical college in Chennai.
 His police constable father, gets a transfer to Chennai, as well, so that he can keep an eye on his son.
 Siva soon develops a liking towards Mahalakshmi, his collegemate.
 However, Naga, Maha's servant-maid's son and the dreaded don of Chennai city, is obsessed with making Maha his own.
-It is now upto Siva to rescue Maha and her family from Naga's clutches.
+It is now up to Siva to rescue Maha and her family from Naga's clutches.